chennakeshavadasa/CMOS-Inverter/README.md

 # CMOS-Inverter
-- This includes Design and Analysis of a simple CMOS invertor using Cadence Virtuoso and NGspice EDA.
+- This includes Design and Analysis of a simple CMOS invertor using Cadence Virtuoso and NGspice EDA tool.

 # Circuit
 <p align="center">